initbiz/initbiz.github.io/letsrent/index.md

 1. Pickup hour extra paid,
 1. Return hour extra paid.

+### Marking an order as paid
+It is recommended to use `markAsPaid` method from the `Order` model.
+The method will save current date as `paid_at` and fire event `initbiz.letsrent.markAsPaid` with the order as a parameter.

 ## Rentables
 Rentables are models that can be rent using Let's rent plugin.
-They have to be registered in the plugin's registration file like so:
+They have to be registered in the plugin's registration file using `registerRentables` method.

+For example:

     public function registerRentables()
     {